Sequoyah Nuclear Plant: History

 Construction began on Sequoyah on May 27, 1970.
 Unit 1 was licensed by the NRC on September 17, 1980, and commercial operation began on July 1, 1981.
 Unit 2 was licensed on September 15, 1981, and began operation on June 1, 1982.
 Sequoyah was the first new nuclear plant licensed after the Three Mile Island accident.

 On August 22, 1985, Sequoyah was shut down due to safety concerns.
 An independent contractor hired to analyze the safety systems of the plant had found that TVA lacked documentation proving that all of the plant's safety systems would function properly in the event of an emergency.
 Brown's Ferry, TVA's only other operating nuclear plant at the time, had been shut down in March 1985, due to safety concerns about a fire ten years earlier, and during this time, TVA was without nuclear power completely.

 On March 22, 1988, TVA was authorized by the NRC to restart both Sequoyah units.
 Both reactors returned to service later that year.

 The operating license of Sequoyah's Unit 1 was originally set to expire in 2020, and Unit 2's operating license in 2021.
 In 2015, the NRC renewed the operating license for both units for an additional 20 years.
 TVA's Sequoyah operating license was modified in September 2002 to allow TVA to irradiate tritium-producing burnable absorber rods at Sequoyah for the U.S. Department of Energy.
 The process of irradiating tritium-producing rods produces tritium, which is used in nuclear weapons and for various forms of research into nuclear fusion for commercial power production.
 TVA began irradiating tritium-producing rods at its Watts Bar Nuclear Plant in 2003.
 As of February 2007, TVA had no plans to produce tritium at Sequoyah.

 Name

-Sequoyah was Cherokee, part of the Overhill Cherokee, reportedly born in Tuskegee, a town at the confluence of the Tellico River and Little Tennessee River, upriver of the nuclear power plant.
+Sequoyah was a Cherokee, part of the Overhill Cherokee, reportedly born in Tuskegee, a town at the confluence of the Tellico River and Little Tennessee River, upriver of the nuclear power plant.
 He is known for creating the Cherokee syllabary circa 1820.
 Many Cherokee sites were flooded during the TVA construction of Tellico Dam (1967-1979).
 Naming the site after a local Native American was considered a small political token to the Cherokee in compensation for the dam-flooding and destruction of their historic sites that TVA required to control flooding on the Tennessee River.